 “Who was the first to find the body?”
 Kai asked, studying the crime scene at the same time.

-“Tiffany,” The response officer replied, pointing toward a still terrified girl at one corner of the room.
+“Tiffany,” The response officer replied, pointing toward a still terrified female staff at one corner of the room.

 Kai put on his gloves and approached the body.
 “What have you found out so far?”